MBerkayHamurcu/VSCTeX/README.md

 ## Features

 - An extensive thesis styled LaTeX template free of errors and warnings
-- Fully containerized: No setup or configuration on your host machine needed (except for docker)
+- No setup or configuration on your host machine needed except for docker
-- Works fully offline, after the initial setup
+- Works fully offline after the initial setup
+- Major compilation time decrease: Custom LaTeX Workshop recipes that only compile the content you are currently working on and only update bibliography references when explicitly requested
 - Spelling and grammar checking via the automatically configured LTeX language server
-- Major compilation time decrease: Custom LaTeX Workshop recipes that only compile the content you are currently working on and only update the bibliography references when explicitly requested
 - Automatic import of `.tex` files from the `content` and `appendix` folder
 - Bibliography via BibLaTeX
 - To-do notes, acronyms and many more features
-- Ready to use git version control setup
+- Ready-to-use git version control setup
 - Online collaboration via the VS Code live-share extension
 - Auxiliary files are hidden in a subfolder
-- Linux, Windows and MacOS compatibility
+- Linux, Windows and MacOS compatible

 ## Setting up VSCTeX